For Snow & Ice Removal Q&A's, click here!

 If you have a life safety emergency during a storm, dial 9-1-1 at once.
 An emergency vehicle and a snowplow (if necessary) will be dispatched immediately.

 If you must travel during a storm and want information about road conditions, call:

 Illinois Roads Closed

 Illinois Tollway Information

-The Village will repair/replace any damage done to mailboxes or lawns, due to Village snow removal operations.
+The Village will repair/replace any damage done to mailboxes or lawns caused by a Village snowplow.
 If your mailbox is damaged by Village crews during snow removal operations, please call us immediately, at (847) 381-7903.
 Within 24 hours of notification, the Village will perform emergency temporary repairs on any mailbox verified to have been damaged by the Village.

 - Please make sure the public walk in front of your home or business is cleared.
 School children and other pedestrians are depending on you to maintain a safe, clear walkway for them.